Remembering the life of John Leinfelder 1931 - 2020

 In 2004, John and Barbara received the Bishop John Paul Distinguished Alumnus Award from Aquinas High School.

 A Mass of Christian Burial will be held at 11 a.m.
 Friday, March 6, at Blessed Sacrament Catholic Church, 130 Losey Blvd.
 S. Friends may call from 5 to 7 p.m.
-Thursday, March 5 and again from 9 a.m. until the time of services Friday, at Blessed Sacrament Catholic Church.
+Thursday, March 5, at Blessed Sacrament Catholic Church and again from 9 a.m. until the time of services Friday.

 The Schumacher-Kish Funeral & Cremation Services of La Crosse are in charge of arrangements.
 Online guestbook is available at www.schumacher-kish.com.